 Puppies are receptive to socializing for a relatively short time.
 In fact, by the time they’re about six months old, it’s a lot harder to get them used to new experiences (as that old saying about teaching old dogs new tricks hinted).
 Countless studies have proved, and experts agree, that poorly socialized puppies are far more likely to be aggressive towards humans or animals, or to suffer from debilitating fear.

 If you want a well-rounded, well-adjusted dog, the single most important thing you can do early on is to make sure your puppy is socialized properly.

 If you are in the Apex, North Carolina area, then there are several great options for early puppy socialization, including:

-- K9 Solutions, who plan to enhance your relationship with your lifelong canine companion so you can enjoy a well-mannered dog who fits into your lifestyle every day.
+, who plan to enhance your relationship with your lifelong canine companion so you can enjoy a well-mannered dog who fits into your lifestyle every day.

 - Carolina Dog Training takes an in-home approach to training, with personalized programs for all their clients, including puppies.

 In addition to these and other local dog training schools, you can also find puppy socialization classes through several pet store chains, or even in online classifieds.
 If in doubt, contact your vet or ask for references.
 Even a little unstructured play can be beneficial as long as it’s safe for you and your puppy.
 Remember, more socialization at an earlier age is always the goal.